blewert/funky-unity-shaders/README.md

 This is a collection of rather funky (and useful) shaders for visual effects in Unity.
 You can access the shaders in `Assets/shaders/shaders/` and the materials used in the scenes from `Assets/shaders/materials`.
 The shaders are created for URP & HDRP with ShaderGraph.
 However I am considering creating some CG variants for non-SRP builds.

 ## Why, though?
 I frequently create a bunch of shaders for VFX in Unity, and I'm sick of copying them from project-to-project.
 So this repository serves as a public index of reuseable shaders.
-It also serves the purpose of showing newcomers to shader development some interesting Examples
+It also serves the purpose of showing newcomers to shader development some interesting examples.

 ## What's in the repository?
-In the current version, there are a total of **2** shaders.
+In the current version, there are a total of **3** shaders.
 Note that the path mentioned below is relative to `assets/shaders/`.
 For example, the full working path of the `billow` shader is `assets/shaders/shaders/billow`.

 | Name | File | Description | Applications |
 | ---- | ---- | ----------- | ------------ |